 existed in Colchester for over six centuries

-With its iconic Tudor beams and old world charm the Rose & Crown is one of modern Colchester’s most celebrated buildings.
+With its iconic Tudor beams and old world charm The Rose and Crown Hotel is one of modern Colchester’s most celebrated buildings.
 Steeped in history, and sympathetically renovated in accordance with its listed status.
 The building continues to stand as a poignant reminder of centuries gone by.